 A Stunt Performer will stand in for actors if the action is too dangerous for the actor to complete, this could be for a film or on a TV set, or at a specific attraction or show.
 Rates of pay and hours can vary enormously, most stunt performers are self employed and will work for a set fee, hours can be unsociable and irregular.

-In order to get onto the JISC register, you’ll need to demonstrate you’ve got skills qualifications (to the required standard) across at least 6 different sporting areas in the following groups:
+To get onto the Stunt Grading Scheme, you’ll need to show you’ve qualifications and skills to across at least 6 different sporting areas in the following groups:

 - falling – trampolining or high diving